o0oBluePhoenixo0o/AbbVie2017/1. FINAL/sentitomo/README.md

 │   │   └── R
 │   │       ├── abbrev.csv
 │   │       └── preprocess.R
+│   ├── data
+│   │   ├── connectors.js
+│   │   ├── resolvers.js
+│   │   └── schema.js
 │   ├── routes
 │   │   └── index.js
+│   ├── server.js
 │   └── service
 │       ├── TwitterCrawler.js
 │       ├── classify.js
-│       ├── database.js
 │       └── preprocess.js
 └── yarn.lock

 ```

 For now we have special directory for all of your foreign Machine Learning source files called `ML`.
 Inside this directory we seperate the files according to their programming language.
-Inside `./bin/www` we placed our main entry script which can be run with `PORT=30000 node bin/www` or if you want to use [nodemon](https://github.com/remy/nodemon) `PORT=30000 nodemon bin/www`.
+TO start the server run `yarn start`.
+It uses [nodemon](https://github.com/remy/nodemon) to automatically restart the server if some source file changes.

 ### Execution of foreign code
 All foreign code files are executed asynchronously in child processes so the main server thread is not influenced by the execution of these files.
 This makes our server work more smoothly and not get blocked if some file will fail to execute.